 Telly Evans was a longtime Middle Fork river guide.
 Those who knew him say Redside Rapid was one of his favorites.
 When he took his life in 2010, his community came together and asked, “What could we have done?”
 The Redside Foundation, a 501(c)(3) nonprofit, was their answer.

-Today, as Director of the Redside Foundation, I probably type the word Redside fifty times per day on e-mails, donation acknowledgments, press releases and outreach materials.
+Today, as Director of the Redside Foundation, I probably type the word Redside fifty times per day on e-mails, donation acknowledgments, press releases, and outreach materials.
 Just like all of us, I sometimes forget the heart behind my work.
-I get wrapped up in e-mail or to-do lists.
+I get wrapped up in e-mails or to-do lists.
 I forget the stories of Telly’s laugh.
 I forget the way that Golden Creek, just a half-mile from the main corridor, cascades over a granite lip to form a beautiful waterfall.
 I forget how it feels to poise your boat in the green locomotive tongue above a rapid and then pull left with everything your arms have.
 I print the Redside Foundation logo again and again, forgetting that it represents my favorite view of the whole canyon.

 Luckily, working for a guide support organization, it’s part of the job description to remind myself of these things.
 Each summer, I still guide a few Middle Fork trips.
 And every time I see that canyon wall rising on river left, I think not so much of the whitewater below but of the river community.
 I think of the thousands of guides and guests, famous and not, who have cursed and swam and laughed and shared shouts of congratulations through these Impassable Canyon rapids.
 To me, that polished wall, viewed from the long straightaway upstream, reminds me to be grateful for my people.
 Anyone who has taken a river trip knows that the friendships are often as memorable as the canyon walls.

 In those quiet moments before the sound of clear, green water flowing over rocks drowns out my voice, I tell my guests about Telly Evans.
-I tell them about the lives, hopes, dreams and heartache that sometimes hide behind the smiling faces of their guides.
+I tell them about the lives, hopes, dreams, and heartache that sometimes hide behind the smiling faces of their guides.

 And then we drop into the green and gray granite room of Redside Rapid.